 At this stage, the sleep states become even more distinct; while the background activity is continuous in wakefulness, and AS, it is noticeably discontinuous in QS with an increase in burst duration between 32 to 34 weeks GA and a reduction in inter-burst intervals to < 15 sec at 32 weeks, and < 10 sec at 34 weeks.
 From 32 weeks, delta burst activity increases in frequency (1-2 Hz), but shows a reduction in amplitude, becoming exuberant or profuse by 34 weeks.
 Delta brush activity remains localized to occipital and 34 weeks GA.
 Theta activity seen in earlier GA disappears in AS at 32 weeks and from the QS by 33-34 weeks.
 Immature poorly defined frontal sharp transients may show up by 34 weeks GA.

 D. 35 weeks to 36 weeks

 By this stage, the waking and sleep stages show further differentiation and can be distinguished easily.
-In wakefulness, background activity is continuous, and a mixed polyfrequency (activité moyenne) activity, active sleep (AS1 or first REM) precedes quiet sleep.
+In wakefulness, background activity is continuous with mixed polyfrequency (activité moyenne) activity, and active sleep (AS1 or first REM) stage precedes quiet sleep.

 E. 37 weeks and beyond Term